thestubborndev/finance_tracker_server/README.md

 In order to run this app locally, you will need to [install nodejs](https://nodejs.org/en/download/).

-After cloning this repository, run `npm install` from the projects directory to install it's dependencies.
+After cloning this repository, run `npm install` from the projects directory to install its dependencies.

 The remaining setup steps will require you to edit a single file: `config.js`.
 Open it now in your favorite text editor and follow the remaining instructions.